 - Use of patient movement equipment, including: extrication boards, scoop stretchers, KED, slide sheets and carry sheets

 - Emergency triage

 - Emergency and non-emergency driving (fully equipped ambulance)

 Looking for more information?

-Find out about the entry-level paramedic course: Certificate IV in Health Care
+Find out about the paramedic pathway course: Diploma of Emergency Health Care

 Watch a video: 7 top questions answered about becoming a paramedic

 Get the free guide: How to become a paramedic

 Are you interested in pursuing a career in emergency healthcare?
 Are you curious as to what is required for becoming a paramedic in all fields of emergency medical care and transport?
 To find out whether the excitement and challenge of becoming a paramedic is a suitable career for you, or to enquire about our courses, call Australian Paramedical College on 1300 377 741.